dkelly255/fitness-app/README.md

         - 1 The email should send automatically in conjunction with the completion of the user's payment
         - 2 The email should include details of what the user has purchased and the date/time
         - 3 The email should give the customer information on where they should go if they have queries on their order

+- Submit an enquiry to the store management about any issues or questions I may have relating to the site via the `Contact Us` page
+    - Acceptance Criteria:
+            - 1 The form should allow me to enter my name, email address, and provide the details of my enquiry
+            - 2 The form should be available to anonymous shoppers/users, as well as users logged in
+            - 3 If a user is logged in while accessing the form, their name & email should pre-populate to contribute to a positive UX

 ### *As a store owner I can:*
 - Add a product so that I can Add new items to my store